nigeljohnson73/gStation/README.md

     cd gStation
     cat config.php | grep -v "^$" | grep -v "^//" > config_override.php

+You want to set up the GPIO pins for your sensors, so configure them in `config_override.php` and then run the setup.
+The parameter supplied is the pin layout in the [Pinout section](#Pinouts) below.
+When you run this command it should print out the pins that can be used.
+More detail below.

+    php sh/setup_gpio.php 2.1g

 Move the new DHT11 overlay into the correct place.

     sudo rm -f /boot/overlays/dht11.dtbo